CodeDotJS/MoMA/README.md

 - Flask-based API for MoMA Artworks/Artists dataset.
 - Automation tools for dataset's monthly checkups and updates.

+__Add__

+- In MoMA's original dataset, images are not included, but I'd like to further extend and add images as well.
+The task is fairly simple, so the changes will be pushed soon.

 __Improvements__

 - Fix redundancies in various scripts.